 jelly of people living the eternal party

-What's so great about partying user?
+What's so great about partying anon?
 You get tired of it eventually anyway.

 College is for a profession.
 Don't go if you don't want a profession.
 Just stock up on certifications and networking if you wanna continue doing what you do for a career.

 all these guys claiming 100k is easy to make

 especially when people say starting graduate jobs pay that much

 Listen or don't, but trade apprentices are still making upwards of 80-90k without even a certification, just safety tickets.